Friday, November 18, 2011

 Our Last Day in Uzbekistan, a Town called Rishton

 When we arrived on the other side, the patrol men took one look at our passports and said our visas weren't valid until the following day.
-We looked at it ourselves, and indeed we had made a mistake; with sweat pouring down our brows, we realized we had crossed the border one day early.....
+Indeed we had made a mistake; with sweat pouring down our brows, we realized we had crossed the border one day early.....

 No comments: